letsdodigital/coding-hands-on/dair/learning_outcomes.md

   - Search a column for a string (LL1)
   - Clean a dataframe by removing empty `NaN` entries (LL1)
   - Counting unique strings in a column and plotting them as a bar chart (LL1)
+  - Convert strings to `Datetime` objects using date formatting strings (LL1)
   - T-test example task (*One candidate dataset is the dataset of survivors from the Titanic*) (LL2)
     - Plotting grouped numerical data as a bar chart (LL1)
     - Grouping data for statistical testing (unpaired t-test) (LL1)